 Conclusion

-Plaster bagworms are annoying but manageable.
+Plaster bagworms may look strange, but they’re usually one of the easier indoor pests to control once you remove what’s keeping them alive.
 They show up because your home provides food and shelter: spider silk, dust, dead insects, and sometimes wool fibers.

 The fastest and most reliable way to get rid of them is to remove the visible cases, deep-clean the feeding spots, use targeted dusts where needed, and make your home less hospitable with lower humidity, sealed screens, and less outdoor lighting.